Are Psychedelics Legal in New Mexico Yet?

 No. MDMA (ecstasy) is illegal in New Mexico.
 It’s classified as a Schedule I controlled substance, meaning the law doesn’t contemplate any medicinal uses.

-This is likely to change as the FDA is currently reviewing a submission from MAPS (Multidisciplinary Association for Psychedelic Studies) that would allow clinicians to use MDMA for the treatment of post-traumatic stress disorder (PTSD) and other mental health conditions.
+This is likely to change as the FDA is currently reviewing a submission from MAPS (Multidisciplinary Association for Psychedelic Studies) that would allow clinicians to use MDMA to treat post-traumatic stress disorder (PTSD) and other mental health conditions.

 For now, possession of any amount of MDMA in New Mexico is charged as a fourth-degree felony.
 The sentence is 18 months in prison and up to $5,000 in fines.

-Even if MDMA-assisted psychotherapy is approved, recreational use of MDMA will remain strictly prohibited.
+Even if MDMA-assisted psychotherapy is approved, the recreational use of MDMA will remain strictly prohibited.